Olivier Gendebien

+Gendebien was appointed to the Order of the Crown of Belgium by Albert II in 1998.

 Rally racer

 Gendebien spent some years in the Belgian Congo.
 On his return to Europe he teamed up with Fraikin to compete in the 1952 Liège–Rome–Liège Rally using a Jaguar Mk VII saloon car.
 Together with Pierre Stasse, Gendebien won the sixth running of the Tulip Rally in Zandvoort in April 1954.
 Their car was an Alfa Romeo 1900 TI.
 The Gendebien and Fraiken partnership gained the nickname "the eternal bridesmaids", owing to their number of second-place finishes, but after two previous attempts they triumphed in the Liège–Rome–Liège Rally, the Coppa d'Oro delle Dolomiti and Rally Stella Alpina in 1955, driving a Mercedes-Benz 300SL.
 In 1956 Olivier Gendebien and Pierre Stasse finished in third place driving a Ferrari 250 GT Europa (Nr 0373).

 Formula One driver

 Gendebien's success in rally competitions brought him to the attention of Enzo Ferrari, who offered him a contract to drive a Ferrari in sports car events and selected Grands Prix.
 Much respected as a true gentleman by everyone who knew him, he remained a member of the Ferrari team until he retired from racing.
 Enzo Ferrari summed him up as "a gentleman who never forgets that noblesse oblige and, when he is at the wheel, he translates this code of behaviour into an elegant and discerning forcefulness."

 During his career he competed in only 15 Formula One races as most of the time he was Ferrari's spare driver, filling in only occasionally.
 He nonetheless scored points in five races, and was only one place away from a points-scoring finish on a further two occasions.